Parabolic Hecke eigensheaves: Hecke eigensheaves

 In the considerations of the Hecke condition that follow we will tacitly assume that the following curves in $X\times C$ (and their preimages in $H$, $Y\times \sC$, $\abH$, etc.) were excised: \begin{itemize} \item all curves over which the map $g : \abH \to H$ is not proper and over which the map $g_{Z} : \abH \to Z$ is not a closed immersion; \item all curves over which the maps $Lp_{I} \to X\times C$ is not finite; \item all curves over which the divisors $Lp_{I}$ intersect with each other. \end{itemize}

-We will not indicate that these curves are excised in the notation but will trret all spaces and maps as if these sources of pathological behavior are not present.
-In particular we will treat $g$ and $g_{Z}$ as proper morphisms with the unspoken understanding that sufficient chunks of the spaces under consideration have been excised for this tobe indeed the case. \end{rem}
+We will not indicate that these curves are excised in the notation but will treat all spaces and maps as if these sources of pathological behavior are not present.
+In particular we will treat $g$ and $g_{Z}$ as proper morphisms with the unspoken understanding that sufficient chunks of the spaces under consideration have been excised for this to be indeed the case. \end{rem}

 Together the maps $g$ and $g_{Z}$ fit in a commutative diagram

 and we can view $\abH$ as a Cartier divisor in $H$ and a Weil divisor in $Z$ via the maps $g$ and $g_{Z}$.
 This is significant since the hypersurface $\abH \subset Z$ is naturally a component of the zero locus of $\mybeta$.
 More precisely we have the following